Updated on: May 2nd, 2023

-Zakat, Tax, and Customs Authority (ZATCA) (earlier known as GAZT) has implemented Phase I of e-invoicing in the Kingdom of Saudi Arabia (KSA) from 4th December, 2021.
+Zakat, Tax, and Customs Authority (ZATCA) (earlier known as GAZT) has implemented Phase I of e-invoicing in Saudi Arabia (SA) from 4th December, 2021.
 Also, they plan to implement Phase II from 1st January 2023.
 In the e-invoicing resolution, ZATCA mentioned that all the e-invoicing applicable taxpayers must generate Quick Response (QR) codes and print them on invoices.

 ZATCA clarified that QR code is optional for B2B invoices during Phase I and mandatory during Phase II.
 However, it is mandatory for B2C invoices in both phases.
 The fields of a QR code differ based on the type of invoice.